 Having strong email copy is important; what's even more important is that it's free of spelling and punctuation mistakes.
 To ensure that you're putting your best writing out there, we recommend Grammarly.

-Grammarly is a Chrome plugin that you can use to automate the proofreading of the content and even emails that you produce.
+Grammarly is a Chrome plugin that you can use to automate the proofreading of the content and even emails you produce.
 Grammarly goes beyond spelling and grammar mistakes and alerts you when there are errors with your writing, style, or tone.
 While Microsoft Word or Google Docs will alert you to basic spelling or punctuation errors, Grammarly catches commonly confused words when they’re used in the wrong context.

 Pricing: Grammarly has a pretty solid freemium version of their product.
 If you're looking for more advanced suggestions about word choice and run-on sentences, pricing plans begin at $11.66/month (billed annually).